EricLambrecht/react-timing-hooks/docs/loops-and-intervals/useCountdown.md

 The event callback `options.onEnd()` will be called as soon as the end value is reached.

+{: .note }
-**Note**: By default, the countdown is _stopped_ on mount and has to be started manually.
+By default, the countdown is _stopped_ on mount and has to be started manually.
-If you want the countdown to start immediately on mount, use `options.startOnMount`.
+If you want the countdown to start automatically on mount, use `options.startOnMount`.

-This hook is similar to [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) which counts _up_ every second and does not have an end value.
+This hook is similar to [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) which counts _up_ every second, but does not have an end value.
 If you need a countdown that count's upwards, you can use `options.stepSize` and change it to `1` or higher.

+#### Alternatives

 For a more freedom/versatility, you can use [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).